Robertpokane/bandwebsite/README.md

 My aim was to provide an avenue for fans of the band, long term and new fans, to find out somethibng they didnt previously know about the band.
 Weither that is through our news feature or through the stories in tunes we always have something to offer.

 My focus for the site is to keep the user's attention engaged. this is done in a number of ways.
-First of all we need a eye catching story to put on the front page, music to stimulate the mind while they read an amusing anecdote abut the piece that they are listening to. where we can then direct them to our shop where sonds, digital and physical can be sold, limited edition merchandise, signed posters what ever the band wants to sell.
-We can collect email addresses and Send out a monthly email with Stories, a "this day in History" freature (example on this day 12th June 1967 was the first ever episode of the monkees or Micky Dolenz birthday.) new items available from the shop.
-Thing like that. </p>
+First of all we need a eye catching story to put on the front page There is also an embed link to Youtube and Spotify Widgets to a couple of albums from the band. </p>

 What I aim to achieve: